ibnishak/widdly/README.md

 - [3] need to disable all authorization in current implement (modify code), or use other WebDAV server
 - [4] by using PutSaver (WebDAV), need login, cause a full upload of base file
 - [5] `$:/StoryList` not work :(

+## Important about "Export all"
+All **tiddlers MUST be loaded** and then do a export, otherwise the tiddlers which did not loaded will only have title!!

 ## TiddlyWiki base image